tolmanneo/alpa/docker/README.md

 Check out the wheel under the folder ``alpa/build/dist/cuda111/``.

 ## Run Alpa in a docker container
 You can run Alpa inside a docker container.
-Below are steps on how to run Alpa in a docker container in the interactive mode.
+Below we provide an example to show how to run Alpa in a docker container in an interactive shell.

 First, build a docker image based on the provided dockerfile:
 ```bash